GoogleCloudPlatform/cloud-sql-proxy-operator/docs/quick-start.md

 kubectl describe pods -l app=gke-cloud-sql-app
 ```

-Note that there are now two containers on the pods, while there is only one
+Note that there are now two containers in the pods, while there is only one
-container on the deployment.
+container in the deployment.
 The operator adds a second proxy container configured
 using the settings in the `AuthProxyWorkload` resource.